Best-practice fox control in Booderee National Park

 To address the challenges of fox predation preventing the reintroduction of native species, this project is:

-• reviewing fox management efforts within Booderee National Park
+• reviewing fox management efforts within BNP

 • using satellite-enabled telemetry collars fitted to local foxes to understand their behaviour